 The Limitations of the Status Quo

-Open bug bounty programs do uncover many vulnerabilities within a company.
-However, the repeated Yahoo breaches show that these programs still leave a company exposed to a significant amount of security risk due to:
+Open bug bounty programs do uncover many vulnerabilities within a company, but they usually don’t constitute a complete vulnerability assessment.
+The repeated Yahoo breaches show that these programs still leave a company exposed to a significant amount of security risk due to:

-- Lack of Trust: Any hacker can participate in open bug bounty programs, and quantity is certainly not equal to quality.
+- Lack of Trust: Any hacker can participate in open bug bounty programs, and quantity certainly does not mean quality.
 Bug bounty programs can go south if an aggressive hacker threatens to exploit the vulnerability he/she discovers if he/she is not paid or paid more.

 - No Follow-Through: Open bug bounty programs can reveal vulnerabilities, but they don’t ensure that these vulns are patched effectively.
 Synack experience has shown that 14% of patches are not effective the first time around, and an adversary only has to find one of those vulnerabilities to get in.

 A Need for Deeper Diligence